alaraayan/project-3-client/README.md

 Inspired by Netflix, we created the name 'Moodflix' to incoorporate our own idea into the app.

-We created our models together and seeded the movies using mongoose together.
+We created our models together and seeded the movies using mongoose.
 Once completed, using trello we managed our tasks for both the backend and frontend.

 I was working on:
-- SecureRoute to make sure users with the correct roles can access certain components
+- SecureRoute to make sure users with the correct roles can access certain components.
-- Navbar / SideNav
+- Navbar / SideNav.
-- Error page Styling - 404 & unauthorized components
+- Error page Styling - 404 & unauthorized components.
-- Movie Index component
+- Movie Index component.
-- Endpoint - getting all movies by mood and controller to handle logic for this
+- Endpoint - getting all movies by mood and controller to handle logic for this.
-- Loading / Spinner functionality with error codes
+- Loading / Spinner functionality with error codes.
-- Filtering movies by mood
+- Filtering movies by mood.

 Alara was working on:
-- Edit a movie as Admin
+- Edit a movie as Admin.
-- Edit movie form styling
+- Edit movie form styling.
-- Adding and Deleting a mood
+- Adding and Deleting a mood.
-- Log in/Register page styling and component
+- Log in/Register page styling and component.
-- Deleting movie as Admin
+- Deleting movie as Admin.
-- Token Authentication
+- Token Authentication.
-- Movie details page
+- Movie details page.

 Chloe was working on:
-- Home Component and Hero Component
+- Home Component and Hero Component.
-- Confirmation of new movie added
+- Confirmation of new movie added.
-- Styling for components on different pages, button, search styling
+- Styling for components on different pages, button, search styling.
-- Validation errors
+- Validation errors.
-- Search Component
+- Search Component.
-- Adding film
+- Adding film.

-Although we had our responsibilities, we would still be willing to help each other for any urgent bugs and when stuck.
+Although we had our responsibilities, we would still be willing to help each other for any urgent bugs and when each of us was stuck.

 ![Movies Index](image/movies-index.png)